How to Animate a BPMN Business Process?

 Play animation

-9. Look at the diagram to see the animation.
-Shapes have been passed are highlighted in purple by default.
-And whenever the animation is progressing through a sequence or message flow, a dark ball would appear and move along the line to guide your eye.
+9. Observe the diagram to see the animation.
+Shapes that have been traversed are highlighted in purple by default.
+Whenever the animation progresses through a sequence or message flow, a dark ball will appear and move along the line to guide your eye.

 playing animation

-The buttons in the Animation panel allow you to control the animation such as pausing/stopping and moving the animation a step backward or forward.
+The buttons in the Animation panel allow you to control the animation, such as pausing/stopping and moving it backward or forward step-by-step.

 More about Gateways